 ALT-803 in Treating Patients with Stage III-IV Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

-- Diagnosis of Federation of Gynecology and Obstetrics (FIGO) stage III or grade IV epithelial ovarian, fallopian tube or primary peritoneal carcinoma, has received at least 3 cycles of first line intravenous (IV)/IP cisplatin and paclitaxel chemotherapy and has stable disease or better as defined by measurable/evaluable tumor and/or CA-125 levels
+- Diagnosis of Federation of Gynecology and Obstetrics (FIGO) stage III or grade IV epithelial ovarian, fallopian tube or primary peritoneal carcinoma, has received at least 3 cycles of first line intravenous (IV)/IP cisplatin and paclitaxel chemotherapy and has stable disease or better.
+Note: to be eligible for this study, the patient must receive a minimum of 3 cycles of IP therapy; however, patients may continue on IV only 1st line therapy for additional cycles as long as inclusion criteria is met

-- Able to begin study therapy within 3 weeks (+/- 1 week) of final IV/IP chemotherapy
+- Able to begin study therapy within 3 months of final dose of first line chemotherapy

 - Functioning intraperitoneal catheter